mirage/mirage-www/tmpl/wiki/xen-suspend.md

 However, most operating systems inside VMs have software installed that is aware that it is running in a VM, and generally speaking, this is where work is required to ensure that these components survive a suspend and resume.
-In the case of the Mirage Xen unikernels, it is mainly the IO devices that need to be aware of the changes that happen over the course of the operation.
+In the case of the MirageOS Xen unikernels, it is mainly the IO devices that need to be aware of the changes that happen over the course of the operation.
 Since our unikernels are not fully virtualised but are paravirtualised kernels, there is also some